reposense/RepoSense/docs/ug/cli.md

 ### `--period`, `-p`

 **`--period PERIOD`**: Specifies the period of analysis window.
-* Parameter `PERIOD`: The period of analysis window, in the format `nd` (for n days) or `nw` (for n weeks).
+* Parameter: `PERIOD` The period of analysis window, in the format `nd` (for n days) or `nw` (for n weeks).
 It is used to calculate end date if only start date is specified, or calculate end date if only start date is specified.
 * Alias: `-p`
 * Example: `--period 30d` or `--period 4w`